 Thankfully, I took a deep breath and jumped into the deep end of the pool and started swimming.

-Five years ago, because I am an entrepreneur who still likes to supersize goals, we sold our first boat and our home, and I now live and work full time on our bigger boat, called Our Floating Home as we travel the east coast.
+Five years ago, because I am an entrepreneur who still likes to supersize goals, we sold our first boat and our home, and for years we lived and worked full time on our bigger boat, called Our Floating Home as we traveled the east coast.

 Like any business owner, there are some scary moments, and while I still work hard 3 days a week, I am truly living my Dream Lifestyle every day for one reason – because I Just Said Yes!

 If you’re an entrepreneur or small business owner, I encourage you to exam your life, get very clear about what you want your Dream Lifestyle to look like, and then get busy creating a Dream Business to support your Dream Lifestyle.